 - Artscape (the Saunders Street Clinic has the option to convert it into a respiratory centre if required)

-- the Wynyard Foreshore Market has been suspended until further notice
+- the Wynyard Foreshore Market suspended – reopening 19 July

 - Public Playgrounds and skate parks – open with restrictions